LOD-Onderwijsregistratie/LOD2XMI/source/examples/readME.md

 * RIO-versioned-easyrdf.rdf

-  The originally Turtle is  transformed into  rdf/xml  with an open conversion tool: http://www.easyrdf.org/converter.
+  The original Turtle is transformed into  rdf/xml  with an open conversion tool: http://www.easyrdf.org/converter.

 * RIO-versioned-virtuoso.rdf